IamHere3/SmartFoods/README.md

 # SmartFoods

-Will contrain updates to the SmartFoods project from the origonal branch
+Restored a program from a group project created during uni.

+No database connection, due to only being hosted temporarily for the project.

+Updates will be in the Master Branch